Madhumati

 Album

-• This film's distributors and even the film's star, Dilip Kumar, were not in favour of Bimal Roy's choice of Salil Chowdhury for the film's music.
-Bimal Roy went ahead with Salil despite the opposition.
-Salil Chowdhury's music for the film redeemed Bimal Roy's judgement and also helped resurrect his own faltering career.[MR10][MR11]
+• This film's distributors and even the film's star Dilip Kumar were not in favour of Bimal Roy's choice of Salil Chowdhury for the film's music.
+Roy went ahead with his decision despite this opposition.
+Salil Chowdhury's music for the film won critical and popular acclaim and redeemed Roy's judgement.[MR10][MR11]

 Song

-• Aaja Re Pardesi - Salil Chowdhury used his background score for "Jagte Raho" (1956) in the opening bars of this song.[MR7]
+• Aaja Re Pardesi - Salil Chowdhury used a theme he composed for the background score of "Jagte Raho" (1956) in the opening bars of this song.[6][MR7]

-• Dil Tadap Tadap Ke Kah Raha Hai - Salil Chowdhury derived this tune from the popular Polish folk song "Szla Dzieweczka" composed by Stanislaw Hadyny.
+• Dil Tadap Tadap Ke Kah Raha Hai - Salil Chowdhury's tune for this song was inspired by the popular Polish folk song "Szla Dzieweczka" composed by Stanislaw Hadyny.[8]

-• Hum Haal-E-Dil Sunaenge - All the lines in this song, except perhaps its mukhda, are couplets written by Dagh Dehlvi.
+• Hum Haal-E-Dil Sunaenge - All the lines in this song, except perhaps its mukhda, were couplets written by Dagh Dehlvi.
 However, he was not credited for it.
-Shailendra used Dagh's lines in the first antara of the song - "Rahega ishq tera khaak mein mila ke mujhe" - again in the song "Aa Bhi Ja Raat Dhalne Lagi" ("Teesri Kasam", 1966).[4]
+Shailendra used Dagh's lines starting "Rahega ishq tera khaak mein mila ke mujhe" again in the opening of the song "Aa Bhi Ja Raat Dhalne Lagi" ("Teesri Kasam", 1966).[9]

 References